 - training through individual research projects

-- transferable skills trainings such as Quality Management, IPR and Open Research, Entrepreneurship and so on
+- transferable skills trainings such as Quality Management, IPR and Open Research, Entrepreneurship etc.

 - public tutorial courses

 - conferences such as the ICA 2019 in Aachen, ISMA 2019 in Detmold or the ViennaTalk 2020

 Both basic trainings and advanced trainings comprise research-oriented and application-oriented elements and make the training concept in VRACE well-suited and unique.
 The expertise of industrial and scientific partners in the consortium is beneficially incorporated in the training concept to bridge the gap between research innovation and marketed products.